The Rabbinical Assembly

 Yes, though our facilities are limited.
 We can discuss this when we schedule your GET.

 The fee for a GET is $730.
+The fee is payable once we acknowledge receipt of your applicaion.
 You can pay using our secure credit card site by clicking the link below.

 We will also need a hi-res photo of your ketubah, if it is available, and the first and last pages of your civil divorce decree.
 If this has not been completed, please let us know when it is expected.